Christopher Blackett: Significance

-Using the published sources like Philip Brooks (Sources below) the conclusion about Christopher Blackett's importance to the development of the steam locomotive in the United Kingdom is this: he was not an engineer but he was the entrepreneur prepared to invest in the very foundations of steam locomotive technology not once but twice.
-Hence Norman Hill wrote, "the importance of Christopher Blackett's place in the introduction of the steam locomotive engine has been sadly overlooked".
-Brooks wrote of Christopher, "He had been instrumental in encouraging the development of locomotives and without his tenacity, the important experiments carried out might never have taken place".
-Likely it is that they would have happened, but the point is they actually successfully happened at Wylam with Blackett's patronage.
+Using the published sources like Philip Brooks (Sources below) the conclusion about Christopher Blackett's importance to the development of the steam locomotive in the United Kingdom is that he was not an engineer but the entrepreneur prepared to invest in the very foundations of steam locomotive technology.
+Norman Hill wrote, "the importance of Christopher Blackett's place in the introduction of the steam locomotive engine has been sadly overlooked".
+Brooks wrote of Christopher that he had been instrumental in encouraging the development of locomotives and without his tenacity, the important experiments carried out might never have taken place.

 Puffing Billy can still be seen in the Science Museum, London.
 Wylam Dilly can still be seen in the National Museum of Scotland in Edinburgh.
 They are the two oldest-surviving railway locomotives in the world.